-This subsection provides an overview of dividend taxation and of capital gains taxation with regard to the general principles applicable to ordinary shareholder or ADS holders that are tax resident in Germany.
-Capital gains taxation in relation to subscription rights to new ordinary shares or ADSs issued to a German resident holder is also discussed.
+This subsection provides an overview of dividend taxation and of capital gains taxation with regard to the general principles applicable to ADS holders that are tax resident in Germany.
 A holder is a German tax resident if, in case of an individual, he or she maintains a domicile (Wohnsitz) or a usual residence (gewöhnlicher Aufenthalt) in Germany or if, in case of a corporation, it has its place of management (Geschäftsleitung) or registered seat (Sitz) in Germany.

-The German dividend and capital gains taxation rules applicable to German tax residents require a distinction between ordinary shares or ADSs (or subscription rights relating thereto) held as private assets (Privatvermögen) and such held as business assets (Betriebsvermögen).
+The German dividend and capital gains taxation rules applicable to German tax residents require a distinction between ADSs held as private assets (Privatvermögen) and such held as business assets (Betriebsvermögen).

-Ordinary Shares or ADSs (or Subscription Rights Relating Thereto) as Private Assets (Privatvermögen)
+ADSs as Private Assets (Privatvermögen)

-If the new ordinary shares or new ADSs are held as private assets by a German tax resident, dividends and capital gains (other than capital gains from the disposition of a Qualifying Participation) are taxed as investment income and are principally subject to 25% German flat income tax on capital income (Abgeltungsteuer) (plus a 5.5% solidarity surcharge (Solidaritätszuschlag) thereon, resulting in an aggregate rate of 26.375%), which is levied in the form of withholding tax (Kapitalertragsteuer).
+If the ADSs are held as private assets by a German tax resident, dividends and capital gains (other than capital gains from the disposition of a Qualifying Participation) are taxed as investment income and are principally subject to 25% German flat income tax on capital income (Abgeltungsteuer) (plus a 5.5% solidarity surcharge (Solidaritätszuschlag) thereon, resulting in an aggregate rate of 26.375%), which is levied in the form of withholding tax (Kapitalertragsteuer).
 In other words, once deducted, the holder's income tax liability on the dividends will be settled.
-Dividend payments to the extent funded from BioNTech's tax-recognized contribution account (steuerliches Einlagekonto), do not, subject to certain prerequisites, form part of the taxable dividend income but should lower the holder's acquisition costs for the ADSs.
-Capital gains derived from a sale of subscription rights to new ordinary shares or ADSs held as private assets by a German tax resident should also be subject to the aforementioned flax income tax at 26.375%.
-When calculating the capital gain from the sale of subscription rights, the acquisition cost of the subscription rights is deemed to be zero.
+Dividend payments to the extent funded from BioNTech's tax-recognized contribution account (steuerliches Einlagekonto), do not, subject to certain prerequisites, form part of the taxable dividend income but lower the holder's acquisition costs for the ADSs.

-Holders of new ordinary shares or new ADSs may apply to have their capital investment income assessed in accordance with the general rules and with an individual's personal income tax rate if this would result in a lower tax burden in which case actually incurred expenses are not deductible.
-The holder would be taxed on gross personal investment income (including dividends or gains with respect to new ordinary shares or new ADSs), less the saver's allowance of €801 for an individual or €1,602 for a married couple and a registered civil union (eingetragene Lebenspartnerschaft) filing taxes jointly.
-The deduction of expenses related to the investment income (including dividends or gains with respect to new ordinary shares or new ADSs) is generally not possible for private investors.
+Holders of ADSs may apply to have their capital investment income assessed in accordance with the general rules and with an individual's personal income tax rate if this would result in a lower tax burden in which case actually incurred expenses are not deductible.
+The holder would be taxed on gross personal investment income (including dividends or gains with respect to ADSs), less the saver's allowance of €801 for an individual or €1,602 for a married couple and a registered civil union (eingetragene Lebenspartnerschaft) filing taxes jointly.
+The deduction of expenses related to the investment income (including dividends or gains with respect to ADSs) is generally not possible for private investors.